Updated: Mar 5

 Taking responsibility for problems I create in the lives of others is generally a good thing, unless I also assume that they have not had a hand in the decision.
 In this latter case, I rob them of agency and deny myself the opportunity of asking for and possibly receiving help.
 To be sure, I think Cheryll would have gotten totally wound up if I had told her that I too was lost.
 However, there have been times during my many years on the planet when I took the full brunt of a thing on myself when I didn’t have to.

 And so we live and we learn.
 Or we don’t.
-And our lives remain static; we remain always 13.
+And if we don't, our lives remain static; we remain forever 13.